reald/uv-k5-firmware-custom/README.md

 Use this for synchronization.
 Active fox and timer are shown on the top in the status bar if the menu is opened.

 To get a notice if the fox cycle is ending soon a beep sound can be played.
-The number of seconds for this tone before the ending of the fox cycle can be configured in menu "EndSig" (1..30s or "off" for no signal).
+The number of seconds for this tone before the ending of a fox cycle can be configured in menu "EndSig" (1..30s or "off" for no signal).
+Please read the [headphone section](#headphones) before activating this feature with headphones.

 #### Gain Remember Mode ####
 This firmware supports **gain remember** for manual gain control.
-If gain remember is **activated**, the **manual gain index** is handled **for every fox separately**.
+If gain remember is activated, the **manual gain index** is handled **for every fox separately**.
 At the **beginning of a fox cycle** the **last gain index for this fox** is **restored from the last cycle**.
 The manual gain index history for up to 5 foxes is shown in the lower part of the screen.

-If **gain remember** is **off**, there is only one gain index for all foxes independent from any fox cycle times.
+If gain remember is **off**, there is only one gain index for all foxes independent from any fox cycle times.
 This feature can be **configured for both VFOs separately** (menu "GainRe": Off / VFO A / VFO B / BOTH).

 A usage scenario would be to configure the fox frequency on VFO A with gain remember mode on.
 Put the return beacon frequency on VFO B without gain remember on.
-(Because the return beacon is permanently transmitting there is no need different gains in different time slots.)
+(The return beacon is transmitting permanently so there is no need for different gains in different time slots.)

 You can quickly switch between both VFOs by long pressing "2 (A/B)" or a configured function key (see below).

 If gain remember is not activated on the actual VFO, no gain index history is shown in the lower part of the screen.

 #### Clock Correction ####
-The microcontroller clock of the radio seems to be not very precise.
+The microcontroller of the radio has no crystal oscillator and runs on an internal 48 MHz resonator only.
+So all timer in the CPU are not very precise.
 This leads to a heavily drifting clock.
 The firmware provides a correction mechanism to reach acceptable ranges.
 Start ARDF mode and stop **how many seconds really pass** until **the radio tells 1 hour is up**.
 (Useful settings: NumFox = 10, FoxDur = 60.00s, sync to reference clock.)
 The formula for the correction value is: